MaurizioB/jack_switch/README.md

 optional arguments:

--o, --outputs OUTPUTS (default, minimum: 2)
+-o n, --outputs n (default and minimum: 2)
 Number of outputs (output pairs for stereo); maximum is 10 for stereo, 20 for mono

 -m, --mono